Everyone faces failure, and what we say to our kids is important. Learn what to avoid when your child loses a competition (and what to say instead).

 I was shocked when I read this wasn’t always an appropriate response.
 Isn’t doing your best a sign that you at least tried all that you could?
 That you couldn’t perform any higher than what you did?

-Before doling out this advice, ask yourself if your child really did her best.
-Telling her she did when she didn’t shuts the door for future improvement.
+Before doling out this advice, ask yourself if he really did his best.
+Telling him that he did (when he didn’t) shuts the door for future improvement.
+He has little opportunities to actually win when he thinks this is the best he can do.

 Mistake 2: “You’re still Number One to me”

-Telling your daughter she’s still first place in your heart places too much emphasis on you.
-That her joy relies on you.
-And that so long as she’s always got the number one spot in your mind, that all is okay.
+Telling your child that she’s still first place in your heart places too much emphasis on you—that her joy relies on you.
+And that so long as she’s always got the number one spot in your heart, that all is okay.

 Mistake 3: “That was too hard anyway”

-Whether a competition, a test, or puzzle, saying it’s too hard blames elsewhere.
+Whether a competition, a test, or puzzle, saying it’s too hard is an act of blame.
+And blaming only relieves ourselves of the responsibility to improve, learn, and change.

-But if something is actually feasible, then it’s attainable, right?
-And what message does that send about your child’s ability when other kids are able to do it but she can’t?
-We’re saying it’s too hard for her.
-That other people can win but not her.
+But most of these activities are feasible.
+And what message does that send when other kids can do it but she can’t?
+You’re saying it’s too hard for her.
+That other people can win, but not her.

 I used to do this with my eldest before my husband called me out on it.
 “Let’s do another worksheet.
 This one’s too hard for you,” when I’d see him struggling with advanced math problems.

 “It’s not too hard for him—he’s just too young for that assignment,” my husband said.
-“Later, when you’re bigger, maybe next year, it’ll be more appropriate to do that sheet.”
+“Later, when you have more practice, maybe next year, it’ll be more appropriate to do that sheet.”

 And I realized, yes, I had been sending the wrong message.
-In due time, he can do this, especially with hard work.
-But saying it’s too hard for him limited his view of what he was capable of doing.
+In due time, he can do this, especially with practice.
+But saying it’s too hard for him limited his view of what he was capable of doing from the start.

 Mistake 4: “It didn’t really matter”